About Standard Chartered

 This in turn helps us to provide better support to our broad client base.
 The Role Responsibilities Strategy

-The Director Fraud Risk (Credit Fraud) is a permanent role that requires strong business acumen and deep knowledge and experience in the Fraud Risk domain for Retail, Private Banking & Wealth Management.
+The Director Fraud Risk (Head Transactional Fraud) is a permanent role that requires strong business acumen and deep knowledge and experience in the Fraud Risk domain for Retail, Private Banking & Wealth Management.

-The role will focus on the Credit (lending) Fraud risks associated with the client onboarding journey covering both 1st and 3rd party frauds.
+The role will focus on the fraud risks associated with the client servicing & transaction journey covering all aspects of transactional fraud & fraud surveillance.